-At Friends of Car-Free Key West & Duval Street/Historic Downtown, which is the blog for our Facebook page of the same name, we support policies, services and facilities that make it easier and safer to get around by walking, bicycling and transit.
-We support using our streets for people and not just cars.
+At Friends of Car-Free Key West & Duval Street/Historic Downtown, which is the blog for our Facebook page of the same name, we support policies, services and facilities that make it easier and safer to bike, walk, transit and use streets for people.

 Our downtowns, big or small, are built out.
 We can’t comfortably fit more cars, nor have every individual driving to get from place to place.
 If more people walk, bike, scooter and take transit it makes our streets more efficient.
 It is friendly to our environment and helps combat climate change.
 It makes us healthier.
 And happier too.
 Very importantly research show it helps local businesses prosper.

 We can learn from others and hope to share best practices of making this happen from around the world.
 We want to shine a light on positive efforts and call out areas where we need to improve.
 We want to make our little island paradise better.
 It’s that simple.

-Like us at Friends of Car-Free Key West on Facebook.
+Like us at Friends of Car-Free Key West & Duval Street/Historic Downtown on Facebook.
 Follow at ChrisRHamilton on Twitter.
 Visit our Favorite Sites on the right hand side of the pages on this site.
 The meat of the site is our Blog page the contents of which is also on the right side of each page.
 We have a Guest Blog and some of our stories appear every Friday in the Streets for People column in the local KONK Life newspaper too.
 Contact us and we’ll share your ideas and stories.
 Let’s make better places together.

 About Chris Hamilton

 This site reflects my passion is to help unlock the potential of cities, especially my home here in Key West, for becoming more happy, prosperous, healthy, equitable and green places by unleashing the power of walking, biking and transit.
 I’ve been lucky to have done that in a few places.